nikyoto/nf-capstone/docs/FILE_NAMES.md

 ## Exports

-We use named exports in all files except for the `index.jsx`.
+We use named exports in all files except for the `index.js`.
 We need to use `export default` to allow better DX when using components in dynamic imports

 ## File extension